jgehrcke/gipc/docs/index.rst

 Is gipc reliable?
 =================
-Development of gipc began in late 2012, so it is still not being mature.
-However, as of version 0.3, I am not aware of severe issues.
+As of version 0.3, I am not aware of any severe issues.
 To my knowledge, gipc has already been deployed in serious projects.
 Generally, you should be aware of the fact that mixing any of fork, threads, greenlets and an event loop library such as libev bears the potential for various kinds of